-If there is one thing that every project manager knows it’s that the majority of SaaS implementations (and fitness memberships) start either in January or September.
+Every project manager is aware that the bulk of SaaS tools implementations (and fitness memberships) begin in either January or September.

-January because there’s something symbolic about starting a new year with a new project with new year resolutions and such.
-It’s after the holidays, everyone is back at work and rested.
-It seems right.
+January because there’s something significant about beginning a new year with a new endeavor, complete with new year resolutions and the like.
+It’s the end of the Christmas season, and everyone is back to work and rested.
+It appears to be correct.

 September because there has been a traditional understanding that it is madness to run a project during the summer.
-Staff are away on holiday and it’s just too difficult.
+Staff is away on holiday and it’s just too difficult.

 But we disagree.